Skip to main content

 Log Management: Why You Need to Keep and Review Logs

-Every server, firewall, application, and network device in your environment generates logs.
-These records document who accessed what, when systems failed, which configurations changed, and how traffic flowed across your network.
-Most businesses ignore these logs until something goes wrong, and by then the information they needed has often been overwritten or was never collected in the first place.
-A deliberate log management strategy turns this raw data into the evidence and insight your business needs to stay secure, compliant, and operational.
+Every server, firewall, application, identity provider, and SaaS tenant in your environment generates logs.
+These records document who accessed what, when systems failed, which configurations changed, and how traffic moved across your network.
+Most businesses ignore them until something goes wrong — and by then the entries they needed have been overwritten, were never forwarded off the device, or were deleted by the same account that caused the problem.
+A deliberate log management strategy turns this raw exhaust into the evidence and insight your business needs to stay secure, compliant, and operational.

 What Logs Actually Contain

-Logs are timestamped records of events generated by operating systems, applications, network devices, and security tools.
-A firewall log records every connection attempt that was allowed or denied.
-A server event log captures user logins, failed authentication attempts, service starts and stops, and system errors.
-Application logs track user actions, transaction records, errors, and performance metrics.
-Authentication logs document every successful and failed login across your environment.
+Logs are timestamped records of events generated by operating systems, applications, network devices, cloud platforms, and security tools.
+A firewall log records every connection attempt allowed or denied.
+A server event log captures logins, failed authentication attempts, service starts and stops, and system errors.
+Application logs track user actions, transactions, errors, and performance.
+Identity logs — Active Directory, Entra ID, Okta, Google Workspace — document every successful and failed sign-in, MFA prompt, consent grant, and privilege change across your environment.

 Security Incident Detection and Response

-When a security incident occurs, logs are the primary source of evidence for understanding what happened, how it happened, and what was affected.
-Without logs, an investigation into a data breach becomes guesswork.
-With comprehensive logs, your security team or incident response provider can trace the attacker’s path from initial access through lateral movement to data exfiltration, identify exactly which systems and data were compromised, and determine whether the breach has been fully contained.
+When a security incident occurs, logs are the primary evidence for understanding what happened, how, and what was affected.
+Without them, a breach investigation becomes guesswork.
+With comprehensive logs, your security team or incident response provider can trace the attacker’s path from initial access through lateral movement to exfiltration, identify exactly which systems and records were touched, and prove containment.

 Logs also enable proactive detection.
-Patterns such as repeated failed login attempts from unfamiliar locations, unusual file access outside business hours, or unexpected outbound connections to foreign IP addresses all appear in logs before they escalate into confirmed breaches.
-Security information and event management platforms aggregate these logs and apply correlation rules that identify threats humans would miss when reviewing logs from individual systems in isolation.
+Repeated failed logins from unfamiliar geographies, impossible-travel sign-ins, new inbox forwarding rules, OAuth consent grants to unknown apps, administrative activity outside business hours, unexpected outbound connections — all of these appear in logs before they become confirmed breaches.
+SIEM and managed detection platforms aggregate logs and apply correlation rules that catch patterns no human would spot reviewing systems in isolation.

 Compliance and Regulatory Requirements

 Nearly every compliance framework requires log collection, retention, and review.
-HIPAA requires audit controls that record and examine activity in information systems containing protected health information.
-PCI DSS mandates logging all access to cardholder data environments and retaining those logs for at least one year.
-SOC 2 auditors examine whether your organization maintains and reviews logs as part of its monitoring controls.
-The Department of Health and Human Services provides detailed guidance on audit log requirements under HIPAA that applies to any business handling patient data.
+HIPAA requires audit controls that record and examine activity in systems containing protected health information; the HHS HIPAA Security Rule guidance covers what those audit controls are expected to produce.
+PCI DSS mandates logging all access to cardholder data environments and retaining those logs on a defined schedule.
+SOC 2 auditors examine whether you maintain, protect, and actually review logs as part of your monitoring controls.
+And if your business handles consumer financial information — including many lenders, brokers, tax preparers, and auto dealers — the FTC Safeguards Rule requires monitoring and logging of authorized user activity as part of a written information security program.

-California’s privacy regulations and cyber insurance policies increasingly require demonstrable logging practices as well.
-When an auditor or insurance adjuster asks how you detected an incident, how long it persisted before discovery, and what data was accessed, your logs are the only objective evidence that answers those questions.
-Organizations without adequate logging frequently discover during audits or breach investigations that they cannot prove compliance with requirements they believed they were meeting.
+California privacy regulations and cyber insurance carriers increasingly require demonstrable logging as well.
+When an auditor, regulator, or claims adjuster asks how you detected an incident, how long it ran before discovery, and what data was accessed, logs are the only objective answer.
+Organizations without adequate logging routinely find out mid-audit or mid-breach that they cannot prove compliance with requirements they believed they were meeting.

 Operational Troubleshooting

-Without centralized logging, troubleshooting these issues requires logging into each individual system, searching through local log files with different formats and retention periods, and manually correlating timestamps across devices.
-Centralized log management consolidates these records into a single searchable platform where an engineer can query across all systems simultaneously and resolve issues in minutes rather than hours.
+Without centralized logging, troubleshooting means logging into each system individually, parsing different formats with different retention windows, and hand-correlating timestamps across devices.
+Centralized log management consolidates records into one searchable platform where an engineer queries every system at once and resolves issues in minutes instead of hours.

 Centralized Log Management in Practice